-In 2018, secondary institutions recorded total enrolment of 236,200.
-Enrolment at the tertiary level for the same period was estimated at 39,200.
-Females continue to dominate the number of students enrolled at the tertiary level, representing 67 per cent of total enrolment.
-There are currently 45 local universities, colleges, institutes, and training units registered by the University Council of Jamaica (UCJ) and as at August 2019, the number of accredited programmes and UCJapproved degrees exceeded 250.
+In 2018, secondary institutions recorded a total enrolment of 205,751.
+Enrolment at the tertiary level for the same period was estimated at 38,562.
+There are currently 45 local universities, colleges, institutes, and training units registered by the University Council of Jamaica (UCJ) and as at August 2019, the number of accredited programmes and UCJ-approved degrees exceeded 250.